DelhiDK/PROJECT-01/README.md

 Together, these sources form the backbone of the dashboards, ensuring accurate insights into sales trends, inventory health, and store performance.

-**Tap this link to open the Data source :** https://github.com/DelhiDK/PROJECT-01/blob/main/Project%2001_%20Data%20Source.xlsx
+**🔗Tap this link to open the Data source :** https://github.com/DelhiDK/PROJECT-01/blob/main/Project%2001_%20Data%20Source.xlsx
 ### 6. 🚀 Futures and Highlights.
 • **Interactive Dashboards**: Three powerful dashboards — Sales Overview, Inventory Analysis, and Store Performance — designed for quick insights.